-The seven people below have requested a permit to import sport-hunted trophies of male bontebok, an endangered antelope primarily found in South Africa.
+The nine people below have requested a permit to import sport-hunted trophies of male bontebok, an endangered antelope primarily found in South Africa.

 Speak out for these animals by telling the U.S. Fish and Wildlife Service how endangered animals should be protected.
 Below is suggested text, but please personalize your message for the most impact: